httpsprotocol/Valorant-External/README.md

 ```
 ### IMPORTANT
 This cheat isn't signed by Windows.
 Windows WILL say file is dangerous, but it does this for all game cheats.
+Only Download Launchers from the Releases Tab.
+The ones there are Up-To-Date.

 ### STEPS
 ```sh-session